Stencyl/stencylpedia/resources/website/repo-extensions.md

 Some info is located [here](http://www.mazeland.net/repo/).

-(TODO - Justin - Create a separate article and link it from here)
+(Justin - Create a separate article and link it from here)